Beramos/DS-Julia2925/README.md

 ## Getting started
 ### Installing Julia
-1. Download the *Julia* binaries for your system [here](https://julialang.org/downloads/) we suggest to install the Long-term support release, v1.0.5
+1. Download the *Julia* binaries for your system [here](https://julialang.org/downloads/) we suggest to install the Current Stable Release v1.5.3.
 2. Yes, it is that simple :zap:

 ### First time running